Recruitment and vetting policy

-Girlguiding HQ are responsible for maintaining the membership system (GO); processing criminal record disclosure check applications; managing the results and process for risk assessment and checking references.
+Girlguiding HQ is responsible for maintaining the membership system (GO); processing criminal record disclosure check applications; managing the results and process for risk assessment and checking references.

 What are the recruitment and vetting requirements?

 Being an adult volunteer in Girlguiding is immensely fulfilling.
 It also means having responsibilities and the commitment to uphold the Girlguiding Code of Conduct.
-So Girlguiding follows safer recruitment practices, to make sure we are providing a safe space for our members, right from the word go.
+So Girlguiding follows safer recruitment practices, to make sure we are providing a safe space for our members right from the start.

 In order for an enquirer to be confirmed and accepted as an adult volunteer:

-- The relevant recruitment and vetting requirements for the role/s must be completed satisfactorily; and
+- The relevant recruitment and vetting requirements for the role/s must be completed satisfactorily.

-- The commissioner (or delegated volunteer) must confirm the enquirer is suitable; and
+- The commissioner (or delegated volunteer) must confirm the enquirer is suitable.

 - There must be an appropriate role for the enquirer.